Search This Blog

 At 100 years old Henry Kissinger has passed.
 Unlike the insane virtue signaling morally defective leftists who dance when a conservative opponent passes, that's not what conservatives do.
 Conservatives value decency, but that doesn't preclude recognizing the reality, truth, or the obviation of history of who and what they were.
 There's no reason why decency and honesty shouldn't go hand in hand, and the world needs to be honest about Henry Kissinger's legacy.

-There are two articles I've linked today over this:
+There are four articles I've linked over this:

 1. Henry Kissinger – A Tangled Legacy